 Note: Figure 15 presents information about electronic cigarette (e-cigarette) use among all adults in the Netherlands (smokers and non-smokers).
-About 1.6% of adults in the Netherlands used an e-cigarette regularly in 2019.
-This includes 0.9% daily users and 0.7% non-daily users.
+About 1.1% of adults in the Netherlands used an e-cigarette regularly in 2020.
+This includes 0.5% daily users and 0.7% non-daily users.
 E-cigarettes have been available on the market in the Netherlands since 2007 and are regulated by the Dutch Tobacco Act.
 In the Netherlands, the sale of nicotine and non-nicotine e-cigarette liquid is restricted to adults.
+Due to rounding, some of the percentages do not add up to their total.